 How do I submit to Perspectives?

 We are always looking for contributions to Perspectives!
-If you are interested in writing an article or sharing an idea for one, please reach out to Executive Editor, Hannah Llorin (she/her), and Managing Editor, Hannah Durnas (she/her).
+If you are interested in writing an article or sharing an idea for one, please complete the Perspectives submission form.

 Who can submit to Perspectives?